pinterest/gestalt/rfcs/rfcs/2023-05-globalEventsHandlersProvider-new-component/README.md

 <GlobalEventsHandlerProvider >
 ```

-This is a hypothetical implementation of EffectsProvider passing down to SheetMobile a custom hook named "useSheetMobileEffects"
+This is a hypothetical implementation of EffectsProvider passing down to SheetMobile custom event handlers

 ```javascript
 <GlobalEventsHandlerProvider sheetMobile={{ onOpen: () => {}, onClose: () => {} }}>